Trends favor companies that specialize in managed detection and response (MDR). The stats explain why many enterprises seek additional help from MDRs:

 PatternEx Helps You Clean Up Dirty SOCs

 We believe an AI stack will be the future as adversaries start using AI for initiating attacks.
-Let PatternEx know how we can help you enhance your SOC stack - and get the results your customers need and the efficiency and margins you want.
+Let PatternEx know how we can help you enhance your SOC stack - and get the results your customers need plus the efficiency and margins you want.

 1(Booz Allen/Frost& Sullivan 2017 GISWS Report)